Currently Documented Edition Signature and Seal Markings:

 Selection for this trait has resulted an array of forms with single, semi-double, and double blooms.

 As with other flowering fruit trees weeping forms have also been created.

-A few wild plums have varying amounts of red pigment in the wood, shoots, and flowers; and this trait has been encouraged in breeding.
+A few wild plums have varying amounts of red pigment in the wood, shoots, and flowers; and this trait has also been encouraged in breeding.